ImtiazVision/Marketing-s-Secret-Weapon-Visual-Communication/README.md

 ### Visual communication may be used to communicate critical info

 Most individuals produce two sorts of visual communication on a daily basis: information visualization and visual storytelling.
-The concept behind **information visualization** is straightforward: the data is shown but there is no narrative to make conclusions for the final audience.

-**Visual storytelling** is the process of visualizing very large data sets or extremely complicated thoughts or hypotheses such that the target audience may draw their own conclusions.
+**Information visualization** is the process of visualizing very large data sets or extremely complicated thoughts or hypotheses such that the target audience may draw their own conclusions.
 Using arrows with a lot of intent, adding a key to make it simpler to take in that information, and using a visual metaphor can really assist someone take that content and run with it and then come to their own conclusions.

+**Visual storytelling** is about delivering a complete narrative, which includes an opening statement or thesis, supporting text or supporting material that follows it, and a conclusion at the end of the tale.
+Using visual storytelling, the goal is to lead the audience to a final conclusion.